vyankateshgithubber/DPA-internship-documentation/readme1.md

-# Create and Deploy the Docker Image of ML API on multiple servers
+# Create and Deploy the Docker Image of ML API across multiple servers
 ***
 ## Step by step procedure
 1. Create the Dockerfile given ML API